Printique review

 (Image credit: Tom's Guide)

-Printique's frames are not what you would expect.
-You can select from a very small assortment of basic frilly patterns or faux corner mounts.
-But most frames are actually cutouts that crop the photo into a vast selection of shapes, such as hearts, stars, or letters.
+Printique's frames were kind of disappointing.
+Instead of classic frames that mimic what you might see hanging on a wall of a museum or someone’s apartment, you can pick from a very small assortment of basic frilly patterns or faux corner mounts.
+But most frames are actually cutouts that crop the photo into a vast selection of shapes, such as hearts, stars, or letters (if that’s your thing.)
+Printique offers a vast array of stickers (14,951) ranging from monochrome cutouts to childlike drawings, detailed drawings, letters, slogans, and calendar grids.

-The design interface for calendars is virtually identical.
-You have access to the same tools and assortment of texts, backdrops, frames, and stickers.
-You also have 13 text-grid patterns to choose from.
+There are many levels of customization, even in the pre-set calendar templates.
+As with books, you have access to a variety of texts, backdrops, frames, and stickers.
 Text, backdrops, and stickers can be added to the grid pages, as well.
 You can also fully customize the calendar's fonts (individually by month, week, day, and event designation), change the grid's opacity and add drop shadows of any color.
 You can add a photo to any date square by dragging, dropping, and cropping.
 But you can only change the text for a particular day by going into the universal settings and choosing options for all event days.
+We just wish it was all a little easier to do.

-Printique review: Print Quality
+Printique review: Print quality

 Printique photo books